Exploring Hormonal Changes: Does Thyroid Production Decrease During Perimenopause?

 • Menstrual irregularities

-• Perimenopause and menopause
+• Perimenopause or menopause

-• Easing mood swings and anxiety
+• Mood swings or anxiety

-• Breast cancer and endometrial hyperplasia
+• Breast cancer or endometrial hyperplasia

 • PCOS